Exercise and Nutrition

 This Video explains Sliding Filament Theory with some great visuals for those of you who are visual learners.

-Sliding filament theory explains how the proteins which together with the connective tissue explain how muscle contractions happen.
+Sliding filament theory explains how the proteins within the connective tissue make a contraction happen.
 In the Sarcomere there is store of calcium called the sarcoplasmic reticulum (SR) calcium is what causes the muscle to contract and for sliding filament to happen.
 In sliding filament theory we have 2 proteins, these are called actin and myosin, calcium causes myosin binds to actin to pull itself along the actin filament (Pinterest exercise physiology and Pinterest Muscles and Movement) this causes a contraction which looks like the swelling of the muscle belly.
 If you pull your forearm toward your shoulder for a bicep curl you are contracting the belly of the bicep.

 Nutrients